Kingston is located halfway between Montréal and Toronto and is easily accessible by plane, car and train.

-Please see the below information about ground transportation, borer crossing and VISA requirements.
+Please see the below information about ground transportation, border crossing and VISA requirements.

 The Toronto Pearson, Ottawa and Montréal Trudeau International Airports are all located within a 3 hour driving distance to Kingston.
 Located in New York, USA, the Syracuse Hancock and Buffalo Niagara international airports are also accessible by car.

 Toronto Pearson International Airport is the only airport that offers direct flights into and out of Kingston (flight duration of approximately 1 hour).
-In the spring of 2015, the Union Pearson Express is scheduled to provide a 25 minute shuttle serve from Pearson airport to Toronto’s union station.
+The Union Pearson Express provides a 25 minute shuttle serve from Pearson airport to Toronto's Union Train Station.

 Additionally, Coach Canada has a bus services 3 times daily to and from Toronto Pearson Airport and the Queen's University campus.